 From speaking with the person in charge and staff it was clear that many measures were in place to care and support residents as per their assessed needs while also ensuring that they benefited from a quality of life.
 It was also evident that the person in charge and staff helped the residents on a daily basis to understand and manage their schedule effectively, through a person centred approach and with the use of communication tools available in the centre, which included photos, gestures and objects of reference.
-Residents received weekly meetings to discuss and plan their events and gather their views on the centre and everyday life, which reflected their choices and preferences.
+Residents participated in weekly meetings to discuss and plan their events and gather their views on the centre and everyday life, which reflected their choices and preferences in relation to their aging profile.
 Staff engaged with residents in a warmly and comfortable manner throughout the inspection.
 The inspector also noted that from observation of the interaction between staff and one resident, the resident was very clear on their choices and preferences at all times.

-This centre comprised of two houses which was located close to a large town in county Mayo and had good access to a wide range of facilities and amenities.
-The centre had two houses which were located in close proximity to each other and each house had a well-equipped kitchen and dining area, an office and staff sleepover facility, and laundry facilities.
-All residents had their own bedroom with en-suite facilities.
-The inspector noted that each house was very personalised and reflected the residents choice, preferences and activities they enjoyed.
-Furthermore, the inspector saw and noted that actions for the previous inspection had been addressed satisfactorily.
+This centre comprised of one house which was located in a large town in county Sligo and had good access to a wide range of facilities and amenities.
+The centre had a well-equipped kitchen and dining area, an office and staff sleepover facility, and laundry facilities.
+All residents had their own bedroom and had access to suitable bathroom facilities.
+The inspector noted that this house was very personalised and reflected the residents choice, preferences and activities they enjoyed.
+Furthermore, the inspector saw and noted that actions for the previous inspection had been addressed satisfactorily as the management team had ensured that renovation works were completed to address all areas for improvement.